gear-foundation/whitepaper-gear.exe/docs/glossary.md

 ### Symbiotic Protocol

-A decentralized restaking system used by Vara.eth to select and manage Executors.
+A decentralized restaking system used by Vara.eth to select and manage validators.
 It facilitates staking, distributes rewards, and enforces penalties, ensuring a secure and scalable compute network.

+### Validator

+A specialized node within the Vara.eth network responsible for executing Wasm programs.
+Validators (also referred to as validator nodes or executor nodes) retrieve programs, perform computations, and generate signed results.
+Unlike traditional blockchain validators that primarily verify transactions, Vara.eth validators actively execute off-chain computations.
+Validators are operated by entities called [operators](#operator) and are selected through Symbiotic Protocol's restaking mechanism.

+### Validator Node (Executor Node)

+Technical term for the computational node software operated by an [operator](#operator).
+While "validator" is the primary term used throughout this documentation, "validator node" or "executor node" may be used when emphasizing the technical infrastructure.
+These nodes execute Wasm programs, monitor Ethereum events, and participate in result signing.
+See also [Validator](#validator).

 ### Vaults

-Intermediaries in the Symbiotic Protocol that manage the staking process for Executors.
+Intermediaries in the Symbiotic Protocol that manage the staking process for validators.
 Vaults handle deposits, withdrawals, and rewards, as well as enforce slashing policies.

 ### Wasm (WebAssembly)